Role: UI • UX

 Players will undertake epic quests, fight fearsome foes, and test their mettle against the looming darkness of the tower.

-Return to Dark Tower is the spiritual sucessor to the 80's cult board game Dark Tower, one of the first board games to contain digital components.
+Return to Dark Tower is the spiritual successor to the 80s cult board game Dark Tower, one of the first board games to contain digital components.
 My role in the team was to design the companion app, which functions as the antagonist of the game, spawning foes and challenges onto the board for the players to overcome.

-I began with research into the current state of boardgame companion apps.
-Looking into reveiws and critiques of existing games, as well as playing many.
-Here I identifyied key design elements to include in the designs and potential pitfalls to avoid.
+Through researching the current state of boardgame companion apps, by looking into reviews and critiques of existing games, and playing many, I identified key design elements to include in the designs and potential pitfalls to avoid.

 Early prototypes helped define the content for the app.
-From there I designed components which could be used as flexibly as possible, and presented them in a way that teaches the player how to interact with the app.
-I made sure interaction methods and the visual design catered to a range of accessibility needs, with additional options for further customization.
+From there, I designed components which could be used as flexibly as possible, and presented them in a way that teaches the player how to interact with the app.
+I made sure interaction methods and the visual design catered to a range of accessibility needs, with flexibility for further customization.

-Battles needed to be a quick as possible, as it happens many times in a game and could greatly affect play time, however, they also needed to feel like a significant event.
-They couldn't be too exciting and draw attention from the board, but not too dull as to feel redundant.
+Battles needed to be a quick as possible, as they happen many times in a game and could greatly affect play time.
+However, they also needed to feel like significant events, they couldn't be too exciting and draw attention from the board, while not too dull as to feel redundant.

-We spent a long time ideating, testing and itterating until we came to a design which satisfied the most possible design constraints.
+We spent a long time ideating, testing and iterating until we came to a design which most fittingly satisfied the design constraints.